 We all know that our smartphones emit electromagnetic energy.
 But until now, no one has found a practical way to use this energy.
 Enter the Lunecase, a groundbreaking iPhone case that harnesses this otherwise wasted energy.

-The Lunecase is an intelligent iPhone case that utilizes the iPhone’s electromagnetic emissions to power LEDs on the back of the case.
-These LEDs display notifications, letting you know when you have an incoming call or text message.
-Sounds interesting, right?
-Let’s take a look.
+The Lunecase uses the iPhone’s electromagnetic emissions to power LED notifications on the back of the case.
+These LEDs alert you to incoming calls and text messages.
+Intrigued?
+Let’s dive in.

-The Lunecase has met its funding goal, but you can still pledge $39 for a Lunecase in either its iPhone 5/5s or iPhone 5c variants.
-If you’re outside of the United States, expect to pay an extra $5 for shipping.
-Production is scheduled to begin in July 2014, and the Lunecase should start shipping in August 2014.
-Additional colors will be available once the Kickstarter campaign is completed.
+The Lunecase has already met its funding goal.
+You can still pledge $39 to get one, with an extra $5 for international shipping.
+Production starts in July 2014, and shipping begins in August 2014.
+Additional colors will be available after the Kickstarter campaign.